BioLockJ-Dev-Team/HelloModules/README.md

 ### Build this module

 The build file references the BioLockJ project by assuming it is a peer folder.
+If you don't want to use this relative-path-dependency, you can edit the build.xml file to reference the `$BLJ` variable instead, see commented lines in the build.xml.

+Download the project as a peer to the BioLockJ folder.
 ```
 cd $BLJ
 cd ..
 wget https://github.com/BioLockJ-Dev-Team/HelloModules/archive/refs/heads/main.zip
 unzip main.zip && rm main.zip && mv HelloModules-main HelloModules
-cd HelloModules
-ant
 ```

 Alternatively, use git: